 Pack it in, pack it out—this is a key principle in leaving no trace, something every hiker and camper should be familiar with.
 It’s not only the courteous thing to do, but it keeps our campgrounds and trails looking nice and clean for years to come.
-To be fair, nobody wants to camp or hike somewhere with a bunch of smelly, fly-ridden trash all over the place.
+Nobody wants to camp or hike somewhere with a bunch of smelly, fly-ridden trash all over the place.

 Sadly, not everyone has gotten this message.
-Recently, Kenosha Pass Campground in Colorado’s Rocky Mountains—a popular place to see fall color—has been littered with garbage almost daily.
-The excessive maintenance has now caused the bathroom facilities to close down indefinitely.
+This time last year, Kenosha Pass Campground in Colorado’s Rocky Mountains—a popular place to see fall color—was littered with garbage almost daily.
+The excessive maintenance caused the bathroom facilities to close down to everyone.

 Barbara Timock, a spokesperson for the Forest Service, explained, “The cost of cleaning and pumping these toilets annually reached approximately $9,600.
 This includes the additional cost of removing trash thrown in the toilets.
 We realize this is an inconvenience for travelers, and we’re open to partnership solutions in the future.”